646e62/legal-citation-parser/README.md

 * Supreme Court Reader (SCR) citations;
 * CanLII citations.

-Version 0.5.x refactors the code to use a class structure, rather than a series of functions.
-This change is intended to make the code more modular and easier to maintain.
+Version 0.5.x introduces several new features with significant behind-the-scenes improvements.
+Most importantly, all of the code has been refactored to work with a class structure for a Citation object, rather than as a simple set of functions that return a dictionary/JSON file.
+This allows for more flexibility and scalability in the future while solving numerous bugs and issues present in previous versions.

 ## Metadata